STAT545-UBC/STAT545-UBC-original-website/cm110_packages.md

 - [Comprehensive tutorial](packages06_foofactors-package.html) by Jenny Bryan.

 As last time, if you are ahead of the class, add more stuff to your R package for [Homework 9](hw09_package.html), and we'll be around to help you with any questions you have.

+The final `powers` package can be found on [my github page](https://github.com/vincenzocoia/powers).